xavierrao/mostLikelyTo/README.md

 - **No Questions Loading**: Ensure `questions.json` is valid JSON.
 If using AI, check your Groq API key and quota.
 - **Connection Issues**: Verify the server is running and ports are open (default: 3000).
+- **Styles not loading**: Make sure you're accessing the app via `http://localhost:3000` and not opening `index.html` directly as a file.
-- **Duplicates in Questions**: The server uses string similarity checks and a global set to avoid repeats, but with heavy use, it may fall back to the JSON pool.
+- **Duplicate Questions**: The server uses string similarity checks and a global set to avoid repeats, but with heavy use it may fall back to the JSON pool.
 - **Errors in Console**: Check for API rate limits or memory issues (free Render tier has limits).

 ## Contributing

 Feel free to fork and submit pull requests!
-Ideas: Add more fallback questions, improve UI, or enhance AI prompt for better variety.
+Ideas: add more fallback questions, improve the AI prompt for better variety, or add a formal end-game screen.

 ## License